Product tier: Available for all subscription tiers

 Most companies and organizations are covered by federal nondiscrimination laws, and while the rules apply to firings, promotions, harassment, training, wages, and benefits, Greenhouse Recruiting is mostly concerned with how they intersect with the hiring process.
 Many companies prefer to proactively track and analyze their hiring data to ensure compliance with federal, state, and local nondiscrimination laws.
-In this article, we will provide a brief overview of the:

 The EEOC questionnaire is a set of federally-approved questions about race, gender, veteran status, and disability status.
 The questions included in this voluntary questionnaire are un-editable because they were carefully crafted to comply with relevant regulations.
 Seemingly minor changes can be deemed a violation by the Office of Federal Contract Compliance Program (OFCCP).